kursor1337/KTensorFlow/README.md

 Tensors support arithmetic, and transformation operations, as well as `forEach`, `sum`, `min`, `max`, `argmin`, `argmax` functions

 ### Hardware acceleration
-Hardware acceleration is provided by delegates. `ktensorflow-gpu` module already has `GpuDelegate` implementation to run the inference on GPU.
+Hardware acceleration is provided by delegates.
+There are built-in Delegates to run inference on GPU and NPU in modules `ktensorflow-gpu` and `ktensorflow-npu`

 Delegates can be provided to interpreter using `InterpreterOptions`
 ```kotlin